Sustainability in the event industry is more than a trend. It is becoming an industry standard.

 Many of the breweries and restaurants around Grand Rapids prioritize sustainability and reducing waste.

-Photo Credit: Experience Grand Rapids (taken by Bree Girard)
+Photo by Experience Grand Rapids (taken by Bree Girard)

 Founders Brewing, which partnered with the city for a more sustainable solution for its bio-waste, sets annual sustainability goals for reducing water use, increasing energy efficiency, and reducing waste.

-Members of the community also get involved in environmentally-friendly activities and volunteer efforts, whether it’s supporting parks, the Grand River, nature centers, water quality, tree planting, or other sustainable activities, it isn’t hard to find an organization to work with.
+Members of the community also get involved in environmentally-friendly activities and volunteer efforts.
+Whether it’s supporting parks, the Grand River, nature centers, water quality, or tree planting, it isn’t hard to find an organization to work with.